-- Resource not found: The 4.04 (Not Found) error should be returned in case the payload of a PATCH request cannot be applied to a non-existent resource. - Failed precondition: In case the client uses the conditional If-Match or If-None-Match option to define a precondition for the PATCH request, and that precondition fails, then the server can return the 4.12 (Precondition Failed) CoAP error. - Request too large: If the payload of the PATCH request is larger than a CoAP server can process, then it can return the 4.13 (Request Entity Too Large) CoAP error.

-Conflicting modification: In situations when a server detects possible conflicting modifications and no precondition is defined in the requests, the server can return a X.XX CoAP status.

-Conflicting state: If the modification specified by a PATCH request cannot be applied to a resource in its current state, or causes the resource to enter an inconsistent state the server can return the X.XX CoAP status.
-Such a situation might be encountered when a structural modification is applied to a configuration datastore, but the structures being modified do not exist or lead the device into an inconsistent state if the modifications are made.

-Concurrent modification: Resource constrained devices might need to process requests in the order they are received.
-In case requests are received concurrently to modify the same resource but they cannot be queued, the server can return a X.XX CoAP status.
+- Resource not found: The 4.04 (Not Found) error should be returned in case the payload of a PATCH request cannot be applied to a nonexistent resource. - Request too large: If the payload of the PATCH request is larger than a CoAP server can process, then it can return the 4.13 (Request Entity Too Large) CoAP error. - Conflicting state: If the modification specified by a PATCH request cannot be applied to a resource in its current state, or causes the resource to enter an inconsistent state the server can return the 4.09 (Conflict) CoAP response.
+Such a situation might be encountered when a structural modification is applied to a configuration data-store, but the structures being modified do not exist or lead the device into an inconsistent state if the modifications are made. - Conflicting modification: In situations when a server detects possible conflicting modifications the server can return a 4.nr2 CoAP response code. - Concurrent modification: Resource constrained devices might need to process requests in the order they are received.
+In case requests are received concurrently to modify the same resource but they cannot be queued, the server can return a 4.09 (Conflict) CoAP response code.

-It is possible that other error situations, not mentioned here, are encountered by a CoAP server while processing the PATCH request.
-In these situations other appropriate CoAP status codes can also be returned.
+It is possible that other error situations, not mentioned here, are encountered by a CoAP server while processing the PATCH request. these situations other appropriate CoAP status codes can also be returned.